harisqazi1/Blog/docs/Homelab.md

 To test this you can use an online dns leak tool such as [DNSleaktest](www.dnsleaktest.com/)

+### Privacy

+I believe that privacy is an important aspect of our lives.
+With that being said, here are some changes I added to my pfSense to make my firewall more private.
+I found a list of Windows telemetry domains on [Github](https://github.com/kevinle-1/Windows-Telemetry-Blocklist/blob/master/windowsblock.txt).
+I then added those to my pfsense using [this guide](https://linuxincluded.com/block-ads-malvertising-on-pfsense-using-pfblockerng-dnsbl/).
+Using the same guide, I was able to choose more blocklists from pfSenses recommended list under (Firewall -> pfblockerNG -> Feeds).
+I also chose to add [Apple Telemetry](https://raw.githubusercontent.com/adversarialtools/apple-telemetry/master/blacklist) to the blocklist as well using "TLD Blacklisting"

 ## Server Setup

 | Hardware | Software |